 An overdraft occurs when you do not have enough money in your account to cover a transaction.

 At Five Star Credit Union we pride ourselves on member service.
 If you write a check or use automatic bill payment and overdraw your checking account, we will generally honor the check(s) so they do not "bounce" or leave you unable to pay for what you are trying to purchase.
-It’s called Overdraft Privilege and here’s how it works: (Note: Program is changing effective May 8th 2013 to offer a variable amount of overdraft protection based on your deposits and payment history).
+It’s called Overdraft Privilege and here’s how it works:

 IMPORTANT - While the above applies to checks and automatic bill payments, other transactions that may cause your account to overdraft CAN NOT be paid UNLESS YOU ASK US TO by signing up (Opting in) to that service.
 Qualifying and opting in may include the following type additional transactions under ODP.

 * ATM Transaction - such as cash withdrawals (is not currently offered by FSCU but may be added in the future).

 * Debit Card transactions - would help protect your purchase from being rejected at a restaurant, gas station, on-line or other retailers or vendors due to insufficient funds in your account.

 If YOU WANT Five Star Credit Union to authorize and pay overdrafts on your ATM and Debit Card purchases click here and print out the enclosed form and complete and return it to us at.
 Or you can stop by a branch, or phone us at 888-619-1711 (option 5).
 You may already have filled out such a request with us and you can always call or visit us to inquire if you are not sure.